 The ASUS AX86U Gaming Router comes with the standard 4 LAN ports, but a 2.5Gbps multipurpose port is also available.
 Note that one of the ports is a “gaming port.”
 Any device you hook up to that port will get priority.

 One thing I feel deserves mention is the twin USB 3.2 ports.
-While limited to 5Gbps speed it’s sufficient for you to hook up external hard drives and create a quasi home network drive.
+While limited to 5Gbps speed, you can hook up external hard drives and create a quasi-home network drive.
 I’ve found this very handy on many occasions, even if it’s only a temporary USB drive getting plugged into one of the ports.

 Remember, to get the best gaming performance, I highly recommend using LAN over WiFi.

 7. Easy Sharing for Guests